Star Trek Fleet Command

-Star Trek Fleet Command is a 4X "explore, expand, and exploit" mobile strategy game created by Irish developer Digit Game Studios and published by Scopely and CBS Interactive.
+Star Trek Fleet Command is a mobile strategy game created by Irish developer Digit Game Studios and published by Scopely and CBS Interactive.
 Players can explore star systems, build ships, mine resources, level up, complete missions, join alliances and battle other gamers.

 The game originally was based on the Kelvin timeline from the Star Trek franchise, and includes iconic characters from the series: Kirk, Spock, McCoy, Scotty, Sulu, Uhura, Nero, and more.
 In the likeness of 2016's Star Trek Beyond, players can collect and upgrade characters and deploy on ships for a RPG role-playing game-style element.